As a special education teacher with 10 years in the field, I too know how many hours we spend writing IEPs and managing the paperwork.

 So what is IEP Week and what exactly will you learn?

-Delivered to your email inbox each morning starting December 28 will be one IEP topic.
+Delivered to your email inbox each day after you sign up will be one IEP topic.
 For 7 consecutive days you’ll learn the basics of an IEP, all the different parts, how to collaborate with general ed teachers and parents, and more.

 All you need to get started is you.
 And maybe a notebook and pen.